NicoLobato/Transcriptomics-data_Supervised-learning-models/scion_rf_kfoldcv.md

 load("data/prepared_data.RData")
 ```

-This model will focus on the treatment type.
+This model will focus on the scion type.

-## Study of the treatment type effect
+## Study of the scion type effect

-Before starting, we need to select only the columns relevant to this binary analysis, discarding the Scion and Rootstock types:
+Before starting, we need to select only the columns relevant to this binary analysis, discarding the Treatment and Rootstock types:

 ```
 data <- prepared_data %>%
-  select(-c(scion,rootstock))
+  select(-c(treatment,rootstock))
 rm(prepared_data)
 ```

 We check if our data is balanced:

 ```
-table(data$treatment) # 2 classes of 12 observations each
+table(data$scion) # 2 classes of 12 observations each
 ```

 As we see, our data is perfectly balanced, containing 2 classes with 12 observations each.